An unjust law is no law at all: History

 Throughout history, philosophical and religious writers have often objected to unjust laws.
 For example, in Isaiah 10:

 In the fourth century AD, Augustine of Hippo said "for I think a law that is not just, is not actually a law" ("nam mihi lex esse non videtur, quae justa non fuerit").
-He wrote this when discussing why evil exists.
-His conclusion was that it's ultimately a problem caused by people departing from good or just behavior.
-Should laws be obeyed?
-Yes, but only if they are just.
+He wrote this when discussing why evil exists; his conclusion was that it is ultimately a problem caused by people departing from good or just behavior.

 Thomas Aquinas exhaustively examines the legitimacy of man-made laws and whether they should be obeyed, in Summa Theologica.
 He asks "do man-made laws have to be obeyed?"
 His answer is no; a law only need to be obeyed if it is legitimate in three ways: